MelonKony/millmint/site/factbook/world/vekllei/kalina/aloi.md

 The <span class="fi fi-aloi"></span> **Aloi Republic** (also *Alli*) is a [constituent republic](/republics/) of {{<link/vekllei>}} in the Kalina archipelago.
 It is a small, cashew-shaped island defined by two conspicuous mountains in its north and south.
 The majority of its 12,000 people live in the saddle of flat land between them.

-Aloi has scarce natural resources and historically was known for its maritime trade, particularly for its part in the trans-Atlantic slave trade and the sale of weapons to the U.S. during its revolution.
-It was discovered and colonised by the British, who exercised limited control over its population of mostly Jewish and Dutch traders.
+Aloi has scarce natural resources and historically was known for its maritime commerce, particularly for its part in the trans-Atlantic slave trade and the sale of weapons to the U.S. during its revolution.
+It was discovered and colonised by the British in the 17th Century, who displaced native Caribs and exercised limited control over its population of mostly Jewish and Dutch traders.

 The capital of Condordia is a historic and beautiful maritime town, recognisable for its old stone warehouses along the waterfront and the British fort in its centre.
 Almost every employed person on Aloi works for the [government](/government/), either in its administration, schools, or the power company.
 It is closely connected to the nearby islands of Liamuiga and Saba by hydrofoil, and by the airstrip on the Atlantic side for longer journeys.